Georgeingebretsen/georgeingebretsen.github.io/_posts/2024-05-06-Evals-Research-Ideas.md

 Consider this scenario:

 You just trained a brand new state of the art model.
 How do you get any sense for what the model can actually do?
-One [salient example](https://www.lesswrong.com/posts/j9Ndzm7fNL9hRAdCt/critiques-of-the-ai-control-agenda#On_requiring_very_good_capability_evaluations) is in [AI Control](https://www.lesswrong.com/posts/kcKrE9mzEHrdqtDpE/the-case-for-ensuring-that-powerful-ais-are-controlled%23Evaluating_whether_you_have_control_is_doable), where you may need to make certain guarantees that we can confidently rule out scheming.
+(one [salient example](https://www.lesswrong.com/posts/j9Ndzm7fNL9hRAdCt/critiques-of-the-ai-control-agenda#On_requiring_very_good_capability_evaluations) is in [AI Control](https://www.lesswrong.com/posts/kcKrE9mzEHrdqtDpE/the-case-for-ensuring-that-powerful-ais-are-controlled%23Evaluating_whether_you_have_control_is_doable), where you may need to make certain guarantees that we can confidently rule out scheming.)

-A more straightforward question would be: how well can it answer MMLU?
+A pretty common way people try to answer "how _smart_ is my model?" is to run it on MMLU.

-You loop through MMLU and prompt it to answer each multiple choice question.
+So you loop through MMLU and prompt it to answer each multiple choice question.
 You then take the percentage of questions it answered correctly.

 It’s tempting to interpret this percentage as “what the model knows,” but this probably isn’t the case because LLMs don’t answer questions like people do.
 For example, it might be: